yext/search-ui-react/docs/search-ui-react.geolocationprops.handleclick.md

 ## GeolocationProps.handleClick property

-A function which is called when the geolocation button is clicked.
+A function which is called when the geolocation button is clicked, after user's position is successfully determined.

 <b>Signature:</b>